by Nathan Hak Beer journalist at Beerwulf.com

 2. Cool beer in ice saltwater

-Take a large tray or bowl.
+Take a large tray, bowl or bucket.
 A sink will also do the trick, but a nice glass dish looks fantastic.
 Just make sure the beer has enough space.
 Fill the dish with water and add plenty of ice cubes.
 Add a few tablespoons of salt - lots of salt isn’t anything to worry about.
 Stir and place your beer in the dish.
 After about a minute give it another stir and a minute later your beer will be cold - after just 2 minutes!

 How does it work?
 Saltwater freezes at a much lower temperature than freshwater.
 By adding salt to ice water, a chemical imbalance is created, whereby a self-cooling (cryogen) mixture is produced.
 To rectify this imbalance, the temperature plummets to below freezing (the eutectic point) to extract energy from a heat source - in this case, your lukewarm beer.
 Impressive stuff, right?
+Thank us later.

 Cold beer with a compressed air cleaner